jmfrank63/temperature-messurement/README.md

 This project demonstrates how to capture a sequence of temperature measurements, store them in a ring buffer, and track the minimum and maximum temperatures.
 Two min/max tracking implementations are provided:
 - A **naive** method that updates min/max on each write and rescans the buffer on overwrite.
-- A **fast** deque-based approach that maintains auxiliary deques for constant-amortized time lookups.
+- A **buffer** deque-based approach that maintains auxiliary deques for constant-amortized time lookups.

 ## Features